ruler501/QOverview/README.md

 ## Binding to screen corner

-The `xdotool` utility will allow you to do bind qOverview to a screen corner or edge easily.
+The `xdotool` utility will allow you to do bind QOverview to a screen corner or edge easily.

 You can bind to the following corners and edges of the screen: